schellingerhout/schellingerhout.github.io/_posts/2019-02-11-datatransmission1.md

   - Cross-Platform
 ---

-In this blog post I will start to describe the data structures passed in communicating cross-platform via DLLs.
+In this blog post I will start to describe the data structures and the use of pointers in communicating cross-platform via DLLs.

 <!--more-->
 The purpose of this blog series is to understand how to transfer raw data at high speed with direct access using pointers to structures that can be supported by most programming platforms.